zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-mini-surveys.md

     * For the on-action option:

-        1. Open the **Show Survey** folder, then copy the **ShowSurvey_OnAction** nanoflow to your own module.
+        1. Open the **Show Survey** folder and copy the **ShowSurvey_OnAction** nanoflow to your own module.
         2. In the nanoflow, double-click **Create String variable** and fill in the survey location of the mini survey.
-Make sure that you use the exactly the same name as the location name in the [Survey Locations](/developerportal/app-insights/mini-surveys/#survey-locations) list.
+Ensure the location name is exactly the same as the one listed in the [Survey Locations](/developerportal/app-insights/mini-surveys/#survey-locations) list in Mini Surveys in the Mendix Portal.
-        3. (Optional) Double-click **CHANGE ME**, add your microflow or nanoflow action, then save the changes.
+        3. (Optional) Double-click **CHANGE ME**, add your microflow or nanoflow action and save the changes.
         4. Create a button that calls the **ShowSurvey_OnAction** nanoflow on the page where **Template_SurveyWidget** is placed.
 Mendix recommends renaming the flow to something that describes the original action.
     * For the on-page load option:

-        1. Open the **Show Survey** folder, and copy the mini survey widget from **ShowSurvey_OnPageLoad** to your page.
+        1. Open the **Show Survey** folder and copy the mini survey widget from **ShowSurvey_OnPageLoad** to your page.
-        2. Place this widget on any page you wish to show the survey.
-You can use multiple mini survey widgets in your app to trigger many surveys.
+        2. Place the mini survey widget on any page you wish to show the survey.
+You can use multiple mini survey widgets in your app to trigger multiple surveys.
-        3. Double-click the mini survey widget and fill in the survey location of the mini survey.
-Make sure that you use the exactly the same name as the location name in the [Survey Locations](/developerportal/app-insights/mini-surveys/#survey-locations) list.
+        3. For each mini survey widget, double-click the widget and enter the survey location.
+Ensure the location name is exactly the same as the one listed in the [Survey Locations](/developerportal/app-insights/mini-surveys/#survey-locations) list in Mini Surveys in the Mendix Portal.
 6. In **App Explorer**, double-click **Security**, and add the **AppInsights_MiniSurvey.User** user role to all the system roles that use the mini survey in the **App Security** dialog box.

 {{% alert color="info" %}}Once the start time of the mini survey is reached, the mini survey will start running, and all the target users of the mini survey will receive the survey automatically.{{% /alert %}}